departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-30.md

 * PAs may be added resulting in a new works record or added to an existing works record.
 * PAs can only be added to an existing works record if the works record does not contain a Minor/Standard/Major PA that is 'in progress' or 'submitted'.
-* If a Major works is being added, a PAA must be the first application on the works record i.e. cannot be added as a second application on an existing works record unless the first permit has been cancelled, revoked or refused.
+* If a Major works is being added and it's either the first application on the works record or the previous permits have been cancelled, revoked or refused, it should be a PAA
 * Some example scenarios:
   * Minor permit added and seen right through to completion.
 Major works can then be added to the works without adding a PAA
   * Minor permit added but then is cancelled.
 PAA then must be added for a major works as it's now technically the first permit on the works
   * Standard permit added and then refused by the HA.
 PAA then must be added for a major works as it's now technically the first permit on the works
   * Major permit added as first permit on the works record - PAA required in this instance
 * A major PAA may be progressed to PA if it is in 'submitted' or 'granted' status.
+* Once a PAA is progressed to a PA, you can never have any more PAAs on that works record

 _(Previously section 1.12 in Business rules v0.1 draft)_